S-ENDA/DMH/documentation/struct_fair.md

 ## FAIR
+FAIR is an acronym that stands for Findable, Accessible, Interoperable, and Reusable.

+### Findable
+The first step in (re)using data is to find them.
+Metadata and data should be easy to find for both humans and computers.
+### Accessible
+Once the data is found, the user needs to know how they can be accessed, possibly including authentication and authorization.
+### Interoperable
+Data need to be integrated with other data and interoperate with applications or workflows for analysis, storage, and processing
+### Reusable
+Data and collections should be well-described so that they can be replicated and/or combined in different settings.

-To follow FAIR, datasets should:
+To follow FAIR principles, datasets should:
 - Be assigned a globally unique and persistent identifier.
 - Be described with rich metadata.
 - Be registered or indexed in a searchable resource.
-- Be retrivable by their identifier using a standarised communications protocol, which is open, free, universially implementable and allows for authentication where necessary.
+- Be retrievable by their identifier using a standardised communications protocol, which is open, free, universally implementable and allows for authentication where necessary.
 - Be released with a clear and accessible data usage license.
 - Be associated with detailed provenance.
 - Use a vocabulary that follows FAIR principles.